-To that end, the agency is creating a new wolf plan advisory committee to help inform the update to the management plan.
-Applications are now open for the committee, which is one of several ways the DNR will engage with the public on the plan.
+To that end, the agency has selected members for a new wolf plan advisory committee to help inform the update to the management plan.
+The committee is one of several ways the DNR will engage with the public on the plan.

 In addition to the advisory committee, the DNR will gather public input through:

 - A public perception survey;

 - Open houses at area wildlife offices.

 The DNR believes it is critical to have all voices about wolves at the table during this process.
 With the public’s input, DNR can effectively evaluate how the wolf management plan is working and identify what may need to be improved.